The Token Service is the profile of Curity responsible for issuing security tokens, by which the server asserts data for

 uses Token Procedures, that by default follow standards, like OAuth and OpenId Connect.
 These procedures can be fully

-customized through scripting though, so tailor made tokens can be issued as well.
+customized through scripting or plugins though, so tailor made tokens can be issued as well.

 When user authentication is required, i.e., when the subject is being included in issued tokens, the Token Service